Juvenile Myoclonic Epilepsy - Check Your Symptoms

 Drug Treatments for Essential Tremor

-Drugs most commonly used to treat essential tremor (ET) include beta-blockers and an epilepsy drug called Mysoline.
-Learn more about these treatments and other drugs like Neurontin and Xanax.
+Drugs most commonly used to treat essential tremor (ET) include beta-blockers and epilepsy drugs.
+Learn more from WebMD about these and other treatments and their side effects.

 Epilepsy and Your Changing Hormones